The Best Compact Guitar Multi Effects Pedals

 There are a few users who feel that the software editor does not do the GT-100 justice, especially when compared to what others have to offer.
 Thankfully, setting it up via the unit itself is not too hard, but some still wish for an improved editor.

 If you're looking for a tried and tested multi-effects processor, then get the Boss GT-100.
-Given the company's reputation, it'll probably last longer than your interest in guitar playing :)
+Given the company's reputation for durability and product longevity, the real challenge is not letting it outlast your interest in playing.

 Line 6 Helix LT